 According to this theory the so-called J document was written many centuries after the events that it describes.
 A century or so later another document, more or less parallel to the J document, was written.
-After each circulated separately for a time, someone combined them, inserting various portions of the newer E document into the J document at appropriate places.
+After each had circulated separately for a time, someone combined them, inserting various portions of the newer E document into the J document at appropriate places.
 More centuries passed, and then the D document was composed, purporting to contain Moses' farewell addresses.
 Eventually this was inserted into the latter part of the combined JE document.
 About the time of the exile a group of priests composed still another document, the so-called P document, paralleling much of the ground already covered by the J and E documents.
 Eventually this was cut into large and small sections, between which similar sections of the other documents were inserted.
-As a result, it is said that the Pentateuch as we know it today is composed of intertwined parts of all these documents, so that we often read a section of one document, fol-
+As a result, it is said that the Pentateuch as we know it today is composed of intertwined parts of all these documents, then, perhaps, a verse or two of the first, then two or three verses of the second, then perhaps half a verse of the first again, then a